RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 your PC is compromised, you probably won't know it and the moment you dump your keys, someone on the listening side will get your private key, and therefore get your coins.

-Yes.
-You will lose your coin stake, and it will take 4 hours for coins to start staking again.

 ## What should I do to recover an old backup of my wallet?